Nuclear Scintigraphy (Bone Scan)

-Experts at the Equine Medical Center perform nuclear scintigraphy on horses to evaluate suspected abnormalities in bones, joints, tendons, and ligaments.
-We have been using this imaging technology since 1995 with state-of-the-art scanning equipment.
+Experts at the Equine Medical Center perform nuclear scintigraphy on horses to evaluate suspected abnormalities in bones and joints.
+The center has been using this imaging technology since 1995.

-- The bone and soft tissue scan can check the entire skeleton for abnormalities, including fractures, infections, or trauma that may go undetected using x-rays.
+- Bone scans can check the entire skeleton for abnormalities, including fractures or trauma that may go undetected using other imaging modalities.

-- Bone scans are particularly effective in helping to diagnose difficult lameness issues or sore spots.
+- Bone scans are particularly effective in helping to diagnose difficult lameness issues.

-- Our whole body scan captures 46 images instead of the standard 36 images, which provides a highly accurate picture of the areas of pathology within the horse's skeletal structures.
+- Our whole body scan captures 46 images, which provide a highly accurate picture of the areas of pathology within the horse's skeletal structures.

 - Bone scans are performed as inpatient procedures and require your horse to stay in the hospital for a minimum of two nights.

-- You will not be able to touch your horse for 24 hours post-injection, or until s/he is cleared of the radiation by our imaging team.
+- You cannot touch your horse for 24 hours post-injection or until s/he is cleared of the radiation by our imaging team.

 - The day after the procedure, the attending clinician may continue with additional diagnostic testing, such as ultrasonography and radiography that may be needed to make a specific diagnosis.